omnibenchmark-renku/contributed-project-templates/omnibench-method/README.md

 {{ description }}
 {% endif %}

-## Parameters definition template
+## Methods template

-Template to define the parameters used by the methods projects.
-The template assumes that you uploaded datasets to Renku using the [`omnibench_dataset`](https://github.com/ansonrel/contributed-project-templates/tree/main/omnibench-param) template or a similar project.
+Template to add the methods that you would like to evaluate.
+The template assumes that **processed** datasets and parameter space projects were already created using your omnibenchmark tag.

-This template explains how to define the parameter space that will be used on **all** methods projects of the benchmark.
+The method that will be added here will be applied to **all** processed datasets using the same tag.

 ## Steps to process your omnibenchmark data